openfaas/faas-netes/README.md

 `faas-netes` is an [OpenFaaS provider](https://github.com/openfaas/faas-provider) which enables Kubernetes for [OpenFaaS](https://github.com/openfaas/faas).
 It's part of a larger stack that brings a cloud-agnostic serverless experience to Kubernetes.

 The existing REST API, CLI and UI are fully compatible.
-It also has an optional *operator* mode so that you can manage functions with `kubectl` and a `CustomResource`.
+With OpenFaaS Pro, you have an optional *operator* mode so that you can manage functions with `kubectl` and a `CustomResource`.

 You can deploy OpenFaaS to any Kubernetes service - whether managed or local, including to OpenShift.
 You will find any specific instructions and additional links in the documentation.